seunomosowon/TA-connectivity/README.md

 [Github](https://github.com/seunomosowon/TA-connectivity)

+**Note:** This is not backward compatibile with releases before v0.4.

 This app adds 3 modular inputs to any Splunk installation:
 1. ping - Tests connectivity using ICMP to multiple systems
 2. webping - tests connectivity to mulyiple web application given the application URLs